openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Interrupt Actions

 In some situations, you may want to take an action in response to another combatant’s action.
 In these cases, you can use an interrupt action.
-However, whenever you use an interrupt action, you lose your normal action the next time your turn in the initiative order comes up.
+However, whenever you use an interrupt action, you lose your major action the next time your turn in the initiative order comes up.
 You can use your interrupt action to attempt any of the following:

 **Defend.** You may use a defend action after an enemy has rolled a successful attack against you or an ally in order to attempt to ward off the attack.
 (Abjuration, Agility, and Might are all typical examples of attributes used to defend).